Muffed punt, Robinson TD lift Commanders over Bears 12-7

 ”I think he took a step forward, I really do,” coach Matt Eberflus said. ”The toughness.
 For me, the ability to take the ball and drive it down at the very end, to give us a chance to win it – that’s to me what was the improvement.
 Were there other moments that we need to clean up and the offense needs to clean up?
 Sure.
 But we had the drives down there, and if we punch those in, the game’s a different game.”

-They had the ball at the Washington 5 late in the first quarter when Fields threw a laser that hit defensive tackle Efe Obada’s helmet and popped into the air.
-Allen came away with the interception and just the second takeaway for Washington this season.

-“I don’t know even know what happened, man,” he said.
-“I’m just, like I said, I’m able to make a lot of plays because of the guys I’m playing beside.
-(Daron) Payne, Efe (Obrada), (Montez) Sweat, James Smith-Williams, I play besides some great guys, so they made my job a lot easier.”

-The Bears had another big chance early in the second, when Khalil Herbert broke a tackle and crossed the field on a 64-yard run to the 6.
-But Fields overthrew a wide open Ryan Griffin in the end zone and Herbert got stopped on fourth down at the 1.
+Khalil Herbert broke a tackle and crossed the field on a 64-yard run to the 6.
+But Fields overthrew a wide-open Ryan Griffin in the end zone and Herbert got stopped on fourth down at the 1.

 Joey Slye gave Washington a 3-0 lead when he kicked a field goal in the closing minute of the first half.